 The Stitch is Right, there are two rows for each repeat.

 scl slanting cluster or bead stitch – [yarn over, insert hook around post of the previous dc from right to left, yo and pull loop through] 3 times in the same place (7 loops on hook), yo and pull through first 6 loops on hook, yo and pull through last 2 loops.

 For this set of instructions, you need to start on the wrong side.

-- Turn to right side and fasten onto first sc. ch 1, 2 sc into same stitch.
-1 sc in each next 5 ch. *sc3tog using next three stitches (bottom of chevron).
+- Turn to the right side and fasten onto the first sc. ch 1, 2 sc into the same stitch.
+1 sc in each next 5 ch. *sc3tog using the next three stitches (bottom of chevron).
 1 sc in each of the next 12 stitches.
-3 sc in next chain (top of chevron).
+3 sc in the next chain (top of chevron).
 1 sc in each of next 12 stitches.
 Repeat from * across until the last 9 stitches remain.
-Final ending of row is sc3tog using next three stitches.
-1 sc in each of next 5.
-2 sc in final chain.
+The final ending of row is sc3tog using the next three stitches.
+1 sc in each of the next 5.
+2 sc in the final chain.
 Turn.

 - ch 3, dc in first sp, dc, scl, sk sp, dc, dc, scl, sk sp, dc3tog, *dc, dc, scl, sk sp, repeat from * to peak, 3 dc in peak, repeat again from * to valley, dc3tog, repeat from * across.
 Dc increase in the last stitch